SanderWegter/LOCKR/README.md

-# MadESI
+# LOCKR

-A small tool to view market history / transactions out of game.
-Will add more functionalities soon.
+Tool for industry things.
+Will add more features later

 ## Requirements
 * Python dependencies